6 strategies for creating qualified sales conversations on LinkedIn

 The final phase is setting up a cadence.
 Make sure that you are doing a little bit of activity every day!
 This includes (at least at first), booking time in your calendar to do the social selling LinkedIn activities, creating checklists of what needs to be done each day/week/month, and following through.

 You might find some of these activities are easier to do on your mobile phone during your commute (as long as you are not the one driving).
 Or you might find it easier to do in the morning before your day, at lunchtime during the break, and in the evening while you’re watching Netflix.

 By simply following our six-phase process, and doing a little bit every day, you will absolutely fill your pipeline with more high-quality prospects, start more conversations with qualified leads, and close more deals!

 Viveka von Rosen is the co-founder and Chief Visibility Officer of Vengreso, the largest provider of full spectrum digital sales transformation solutions.
 Known as the @LinkedInExpert, she’s the author of the best-selling LinkedIn Marketing: An Hour a Day and LinkedIn: 101 Ways to Rock Your Personal Brand!.
 She has been featured in Forbes, BuzzFeed, Inc, Entrepreneur, Money, and more.
 For more information about how to sell more with LinkedIn, check out her site here.

-Want to champion sales in 2020?
+Want to more sales?
 This is the playbook you need to build and scale a winning sales team and process.
 Grab it free!